Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-The Liver Cancer Center at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) is dedicated to treating primary and secondary (or metastatic) liver cancer and conducting crucial research and clinical trials to learn more about the disease and develop promising new treatments.
+The Liver Cancer Center at Dana-Farber Brigham Cancer Center is dedicated to treating primary and secondary (or metastatic) liver cancer and conducting crucial research and clinical trials to learn more about the disease and develop

 Liver Cancer Research at Dana-FarberDana-Farber's Liver Cancer Center is advancing research and treatment opportunities for patients.
 Thomas Abrams, MD, highlights key studies.

 Adult primary liver cancer forms in the tissues of the liver.
 Secondary, or metastatic, liver cancer is cancer that spreads to the liver from another part of the body.
 Primary liver cancer accounts for about 2% of all cancers in the U.S. and impacts twice